How Christians Should Steward Time and Money

-To pursue Christ–likeness is to be disciplined in our use of time.
-Jonathan Edwards preached a sermon entitled, “The Preciousness of Time and the Importance of Redeeming It.”
-In this sermon, Edwards lists ten reasons we must make careful use of our time.
+To pursue Christlikeness is to be disciplined in our use of time.
+Jonathan Edwards preached a sermon entitled, "The Preciousness of Time and the Importance of Redeeming It."
+In that sermon, Edwards lists ten reasons we must make careful use of our time.
+Scripture gives us at least as many principles for handling our money.
+What follows is a study of both.

 "Look carefully then how you walk, not as unwise but as wise, making the best use of the time, because the days are evil."
 (Ephesians 5:15–16 ESV)

-Paul’s description of our difficult world serves at least two purposes.
-First, Paul reminds us that because we are surrounded by evil, it is difficult for us to life godly lives without careful attention with our use of time.
-Second, our use of time is what dictates how we spend our days.
+Paul's description of our difficult world serves at least two purposes.
+First, because we are surrounded by evil, it is difficult for us to live godly lives without careful attention to our use of time.
+Second, our use of time dictates how we spend our days.
 We live one day at a time.

-We only have a finite period of time to prepare for eternity.
+We have a finite period of time to prepare for eternity.
 There are no second chances once we die.
-Each of us have an assigned day when our preparation for eternity ends.
-Preparation for eternity begins by trusting in our Lord Jesus Christ, our Savior.
+Each of us has an appointed day when our preparation ends.
+And preparation for eternity begins by trusting in our Lord Jesus Christ, our Savior.

 For he says, "In a favorable time I listened to you, and in a day of salvation I have helped you."
 Behold, now is the favorable time; behold, now is the day of salvation.
 (2 Corinthians 6:2 ESV)

 When a resource is scarce, it becomes valuable.
 Once I took a long hike carrying only one bottle of water.
 With the torrid sun and the blistering heat, I quickly realized one bottle was not enough.
-Every drop of water in my water bottle became precious that day.
+Every drop of water in that bottle became precious.

-If we never die, time would not be precious.
+If we never died, time would not be precious.
 But because of death, our time is short.

 "Yet you do not know what tomorrow will bring.
 What is your life?
 For you are a mist that appears for a little time and then vanishes."
 (James 4:14 ESV)